chenkianwee/bim4pbd/_sources/docs/030/05_fcbim.md

          print(mat)
     ```
 ## Sectional Cuts with FreeCAD
-1. Choose a working plane and then Go to Arch > Section Plane.
+1. Choose a working plane and then Go to BIM > Section Plane.
 A section plane will be created on the selected plane.
 Move the plan accordingly to where you want your cut to be.
 Double click on the section plane to add new objects into the section plane.
     - double click on the section plane, then go to the model tab where you can choose all the objects you want to be included in the section cut.
+    - You can trigger the sectional cut by right-click -> Toggle Cutview

-2. In the arch workbench go to Draft -> Modification -> Shape 2D view.
+2. In the BIM workbench go to Annotation -> Shape-based view.
 This will project the section onto the xy plane.
 You might have to turn off the visibility of your 3d model to see the projected lines below it.

 3. Go to the TechDraw workbench.
 Go to TechDraw -> Page -> Insert Default Page.
 You will see a new view opened called a Page.